 Tips When Linking to a file hosted on Google

 Be sure you are the owner of the document and set the share settings so “anyone with the link can view” the document.
 This enables students to view your syllabus without being logged into their Google account.
 Review Share Google Drive Files and Folders (See “Share a file publicly”) for more information on share settings.

 Tips When Creating a PDF Version

 NOTE: If you are creating a PDF file (from the linked MS Word file), perform the steps below to make the document accessible.
 You can create PDFs in Word by using the Adobe Acrobat Add-in, by either choosing to Save as Adobe PDF from the File menu,

 or by accessing the Acrobat Add-in ribbon and chose Create PDF.

-NOTE: If you select to Print as PDF, the resulting document will NOT be tagged correctly.
+NOTE: If you select to Print as PDF, the resulting document will NOT be tagged correctly for accessibility.

 Accessible Word Document Features